HTML Semantics & Accessibility

 - Non-Semantic Elements:

 <div>,<span>.
-Use these for purely presentational styling when no other element is appropriate. - Structural Elements:
+Use these for purely presentational styling. - Structural Elements:

 2. Accessibility (a11y): Beyond the Visuals

 Accessibility means designing for everyone.
-This includes users who may be blind and use a screen reader, users who cannot operate a mouse and rely on a keyboard, users with low vision who need high contrast, and many others.
-Using semantic HTML is the foundation of accessibility.
-A screen reader can announce “Heading level 1” for an <h1> or “Button” for a <button>, giving essential context to a non-sighted user.
+This includes users who may be blind, use only a keyboard, or have low vision.
+Using semantic HTML is the foundation.
+A screen reader can announce “Heading level 1” for an <h1>, giving essential context.
 If you use a <div> for everything, that context is lost.

 3. ARIA: Bridging the Gap